-25 March 2022– ADN’s Special Session on Exclusion and Avoidable Disaster Deaths
+ADN’s Special Session – Exclusion and Avoidable Disaster Deaths

-This Special Session is an open event.
-ADN’s Special Sessions are suitable for disaster responders, students, academics, researchers, policymakers, opinion formers, and practitioners interested in avoidable deaths, UN’s Sendai Framework for Disaster Risk Reduction’s Goal A and B, and the Sustainable Development Goals.
+This Special Session is was open event, suitable for disaster responders, students, academics, researchers, policymakers, opinion formers, and practitioners interested in avoidable deaths, UN’s Sendai Framework for Disaster Risk Reduction’s Goal A and B, and the Sustainable Development Goals.

 Mr Ryan Joseph Figueiredo is the Founder and Executive Director of Equal Asia Foundation and is the Deputy Chair of the Women, Gender and Diversity Working Group of the Asia Pacific Refugee Rights Network.
 Ryan is also a Board Director of Australia’s Forcibly Displaced People Network.
 Ryan has been named a Human Rights Campaign Global Innovator, a Global Changemaker at Thomson Reuters Foundation and a Global Change Accelerator by the Resource Alliance.
 He is an alumnus of the Tata Institute of Social Sciences and has trained in clinical trials at the London School of Tropical Medicine, and in population ageing at the University of Oxford.

-Dr Madhulika Sahoo is an Anthropologist by training, currently working as Assistant Professor in the School of Business, VIT-AP University in Amaravati, Andhara Pradesh, India, where she teaches Social Anthropology.
+Dr Madhulika Sahoo is an Anthropologist by training, currently working as an Assistant Professor within the Department of Anthropology at Kalahandi University, Odisha, India.
+Dr. Sahoo is also the Director of Student Welfare Placement and Syndicate Member of the University.
 She has over 8 years of experience working with forced migrants in India and the UK.
 Dr. Sahoo has worked with communities displaced by disasters and development.
 She holds a MA in Refugee studies from the University of East London.
 Her PhD. research was on the reproductive healthcare of displaced indigenous communities in India.
 Her research interest includes climate change adaptation, disaster-affected displaced persons and reproductive health.

 Mr Daniel Mendez is a risk, crisis and disaster manager with over 20 years of experience managing security and crises at the national and local levels.
 He is a consultant for UNICEF Belize.
 In addition, Mr Mendez has worked for the Belize Defence Force and the United States Peace Corps.
 Mr Mendez frequently writes about issues of risk and crisis management, focusing on corporate culture and leadership.
 Mr Mendez holds MSc in Risk, Crisis and Disaster Management from the University of Leicester.